samanwaya-jena/coding-with-kids/source/index.rst

 Here is some new content from VS Code.

+And here is some more change  --- from Github.

 **Throughout your journey** you will both likely learn New concepts and terms that will ``expand your`` horizons and provide ``hours of enjoyment``